Selectivizr - CSS3 pseudo-class and attribute selectors for IE 6-8.

 Declare the manifest file in your HTML using the manifest attribute: Cross-Browser Testing: A Detailed Review Of Tools And Services - Advertisement As you probably know, cross-browser testing is an important part of any developer’s routine.
-As the number of browsers increase, and they certainly have in recent years, the need for automatic tools that can assist us in the process becomes ever greater.

 C HTML5 Logo.
 The Movement You're excited about HTML5; we are too.

 You've not just been enjoying the HTML5-powered web already — you're building it!
 HTML5 canvas graph library - bar chart.
 Examples.
 Techniques.
 Create offline Web applications on mobile devices with HTML5.
 Introduction The use of Web development in mobile applications is an increasing trend.